MicrosoftDocs/powerbi-docs/articles/report-server/reportserver-add-comments.md

 <properties
-    pageTitle="Add comments to a report on a report server" description="Learn how to add comments to a paginated or a Power BI report on a Power BI Report Server or SQL Server Reporting Serices report server." services="powerbi" documentationCenter="" authors="maggiesMSFT"
+    pageTitle="Add comments to a report on a report server" description="Learn how to add comments to a Power BI or a paginated report on a Power BI Report Server or SQL Server Reporting Services report server." services="powerbi" documentationCenter="" authors="maggiesMSFT"